 Appear it did, though, and very nice it turned out to be, too – a well-priced analogue polysynth offering a solid sound, plenty of modulation potential and a gloriously hands-on workflow.
-If you've just got your hands on a DeepMind, these ten tips and techniques should get you off on the right foot - for more DM12 tutorials, grab the July edition of Future Music.
+If you've just got your hands on a DeepMind, these ten tips and techniques should get you off on the right foot.

 1. Emulating vintage analogues

 The DM12 has a very mouldable, ‘chameleon-like’ tone, but if it’s old and drifty you’re after, employing the oscillator and parameter drift options works wonders!

 Setting up mod routings is a breeze on the DM12, despite its plethora of sources and destinations.
 Press/hold the Mod button, dial in your source (or move a wheel/press a key) set a positive/negative modulation depth amount, then hold the Mod button and move any slider (or data wheel) to assign the destination.
 You can repeat this for as many modulation slots as you wish (there are eight in total), giving a huge amount of control over the sound and enabling you to sculpt the most intimate details.
 And as you can also modulate the effects using the mod matrix, the possibilities are endless!

 Assign Aftertouch to Bend Pitch in the matrix, or use the ‘fingered’ portamento options to glide between notes only when they’re played legato-style.

 For dirt, first try adding in some of DCO2 alongside DCO1, and modulate the ‘tone mod’ using an LFO, or use the Resonance slider - try both filter modes here for different effects (the 12dB has more grit in the top-end).